By Colin Ryan

 Having crucial information projected onto the windshield in front of the driver saves looking away to a screen.
 This is standard in the Prestige and RS variants of the 2023 e-tron GT luxury electric sedan.

-The cheapest 2024 Audi e-tron GT is the Premium Plus, with a starting sticker price of $107,995 and a Kelley Blue Book Fair Purchase Price of $98,394.
+The cheapest 2024 Audi e-tron GT is the Premium Plus Sedan 4D, with a Kelley Blue Book Fair Purchase Price of $57,600.